ColonolNutty/Sims4CommunityLibrary/README.md

 - Services & Utilities:
   - Weather - Detect and change weather conditions
   - Club - Detect sims that are part of a club, whether they are at a club gathering, whether their club encourages or discourages certain things
-  - CAS Parts Modification (Functions to equip/unequip or list cas parts, etc.)
   - Statistic Management (Manage statistics such as motives, mood, etc.)
   - Motive Management (Change motive levels and moods of sims)
 - Event handling
   - Interaction events (Queued, Started, Ended, Interaction Outcomes)
-  - Game Tick - Register functions to run when the game updates and how often to run.
-  - Zone Updates - Update, Teardown, Zone Load.
-Detect when the game has finished loading in to a household
   - Sim - (Spawn, Initialization, Occult Swapping)
 - Custom Enum Types
   - Collections (Tuple, List)